I have a Zivver account

 Preface

 With Zivver you can securely share privacy-sensitive information with colleagues, customers, patients, and other recipients.
-If you send a message securely, only you and the recipient(s) can read that message.
+When you send a message securely, only you and the recipient(s) can read it.

-You can safely mail from your web browser, on a tablet or mobile phone or from Outlook.
-This user manual focuses on the use of the Zivver Office Plugin for Microsoft Outlook.
-In this user manual you will learn:
+You can send secure emails from your web browser, tablet, mobile phone, or directly from Outlook.
+This user manual focuses on the Zivver Office Plugin for Microsoft Outlook.
+In this manual, you will learn:

 • How to log in to Outlook with Zivver